jakub-milasz/ski_jumping_analysis/README.md

 # Ski jumping analysis
 Here you can find some ski jumping analysis based on Kaggle datasets.
 It contains:
-- overall factors in ski jumoing analysis
+- overall factors in ski jumping analysis
 - wind conditions analysis
 - individual analysis of ski jumper.
 Here I have analysed Gregor Schlierenzauer and Kamil Stoch